awsdocs/aws-freertos-docs/doc_source/download-ota-mchip.md

 1. Copy your code\-signing certificate in \.pem format in the path `\demos\common\ota\bootloader\utility\codesigner_cert_utility\`\.
 Rename the certificate file `aws_ota_codesigner_certificate.pem`\.

 1. Open the project in MPLAB X IDE and open `demos/common/demo_runner/aws_demo_runner.c`\.
-Find the `DEMO_RUNNER_RunDemos` function and make sure all function calls are commented out except `vStartOTAUpdateDemoTask`\.
+Find the `DEMO_RUNNER_RunDemos` function and make sure all function calls except `vStartOTAUpdateDemoTask` are commented out\.

 1. Build the solution and make sure it builds without errors\.